Recoskie/JDasm/docs/Basics.md

 <br />

 However terms like a peta byte of memory is rarely used.
-You will however hear sizes like this when talking super computers.
+You will, however hear sizes like this when talking super computers.

 <h1 id="dTypes" style="clear:left;"><hr />Data types.</h1>